bisacciamd/rct/README.md

-# rct
+# Randomized clinical trial appraisal tool
-Randomized clinical trial appraisal tool
+The project output is an RCT assessment dashboard.
+Provided with information on two randomization arms, the dashboard yields useful metrics, including overall event rate, absolute and relative risk reduction, relative risk along with 95% confidence interval and P-value.
+The dashboard was developed as a Shiny integration to Quarto and can be accessed at [shinyapps.io](https://nweex5-g-bisaccia.shinyapps.io/rct-appraise/).